atanashristov/study-django/django-python-advanced/README.md

 Since we already created _migrations_ we will have to clear those.
 When working with custom user model it is recommended to create the model before running migrations.

+### Section 9.
+Chapter 46: Design custom user model

+User model manager:

+- Used to manage objects from our custom user model
+- Custom logic for creating objects
+  - Hash password
+- Used by Django CLI

+`BaseUserManager` comes from Django:

+- Base class for managing users
+- Useful helper methods
+  - `normalize_email`: for storing emails consistently
+- Methods we'll define
+  - `create_user`: called when creating user
+  - `create_superuser`: used by the CLI to create a superuser (admin)